project-connecx/project-connecx-api/readme.md

 # CALLBACKS

 Due to the asynchronous nature of the payment channels, in Pay In and Pay Out request calls, we will perform a HTTP POST to the callback URL that you specified in the request when the transaction is COMPLETED, CANCELLED or FAILED.
 This would return a JSON object with the format of that object being the same as the result from the original request response (Pay In Response and Pay Out Response).
+The callback request has `X-paymesh-authz` header for authentication verification.
+Contact the support team on how this header is calcualted.

 # QUERY APIs